Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

+Now that we have established this for vertices of $\Sigma$, the extension to simplices of $\Sigma$ is fairly straightforward. \end{proof}

-We are now in a position to prove our main result.
+We are now ready to state and prove our main result.

-\begin{theorem} The cubic threefold locus in the Allcock ball quotient $X$ has a regular neighborhood $U_K$ such that a universal reflection covering of $U_K$ relative its intersection with the discriminant has covering group ${\hat G}$ (a copy of the Bimonster). \end{theorem}
+\begin{theorem} The closure of the cubic threefold locus in the Allcock ball quotient $X$ has a regular neighborhood $U_K$ such that a universal reflection covering of $U_K$ relative its intersection with the discriminant has covering group ${\hat G}$ (a copy of the Bimonster). \end{theorem}

 Before we pass to the proof we discuss a categorical construction, which we might call `canonical replacement' (in this case a group is replaced by a group isomorphic to it).